MicrosoftDocs/partner-rest/partner-rest/develop/get-foreign-exchange-rates.md

 ## REST response

-If successful, this method returns the price list as a file stream.
+If successful, this method returns foreign exchange rates as a file stream.

 ### Response success and error codes